-A good interest rate on a credit card is anything below 14%.
+A good interest rate on a credit card is 14% and below.
 That is roughly the average regular interest rate on credit cards for people with excellent credit.
 Even a relatively good interest rate on credit cards for people with lower scores is not all that low.
 For example, credit card users with good or fair credit could pay interest at an annual rate of 20%+ and still have a below-average APR.
 Better-than-average for a credit card overall isn’t much below 20%, either.
 That’s why the best interest rate on a credit card is 0%.

 For starters, lots of credit cards offer 0% APR periods as introductory perks for new customers.
 They can be a great help to people looking to finance a large purchase or transfer a debt to pay it off faster.
 But those intro periods are always temporary.
 Most (but not all) 0% APR credit cards require good credit or better, too.